 Sneak attack!
-Congress has attached four riders to a 'must-pass' bill that defund campaign finance laws and help them raise dark money for their campaigns
+Congress is co-opting a 'must-pass' budget bill to defund campaign finance laws and help them raise dark money for their campaigns

 August 9, 2017

 If there’s one thing Americans agree on, it’s that politics and Big Money don’t mix well.
 In a recent poll, 90% of Democrats and 80% of Republicans said that money has too much influence in political campaigns.